Joint and individual variation explained (JIVE) for integrated analysis of multiple data types: Variable sparsity

-\subsection{Variable Sparsity}
+We return to the example introduced in Section~\ref{Sec24}.
+Consensus PCA of the concatenated matrix $[{X' \enskip Y'}]'$ does a poor job of finding the joint structure.
+The scatterplot in Figure~\ref{FDiagram3} shows a weak association between the first principal component scores and the joint response $V$.
+This is because PCA of the concatenated data is driven by all variation in the data, joint or individual.

+Figure~\ref{FDiagram4} shows an analysis of PLS and CCA for $X$ and $Y$.
+The scores for the first PLS direction for $X$ and $Y$ show a weak association (panel C).
+Furthermore, the PLS scores are not strongly related to the joint response~$V$ (panels A and B).
+Scores for $X$ and $Y$ show a stronger association with $V$ within groups, indicating how for PLS individual structure can interfere with the identification of joint structure.
+The CCA scores are very highly correlated (panel F), but show nearly no association with the joint or individual structures (panels D and E).
+This illustrates the tendency of CCA to overfit on high-dimensional data.

+Next we consider the JIVE analysis of $X$ and $Y$.
+Scores and loadings for the joint component and both individual components are shown in Figure~\ref{FDiagram5}.
+JIVE is able to find the true joint signal between the two data sets, as joint scores are closely associated with the common response $V$ (panel A).
+Furthermore, individual scores do a good job of distinguishing the groups specific to $X$ and $Y$ (panels D and~F).
+The joint signal was added to only the first 25 variables in $X$ and $Y$, which is reflected in the joint loadings (panels B and C).
+The individual groups were defined on all 50 variables for both $X$ and $Y$, which is reflected in the individual loadings (panels E and G).
+Note that joint and individual loadings are not constrained to be orthogonal, which gives the analysis more flexibility.

+\section{Variable sparsity}

-In many practical applications, important structure between samples or objects is only present on a small subset of the measured variables.
-This motivates use of sparse methods, in which only a subset of variables contribute to a fitted model.
-Sparse versions of exploratory methods such as PCA \citep*{ShenHuang}, PLS \citep{LeCao} and CCA \citep{Parkhomenko} already exist.
+In many practical applications, important structure between samples or objects is present on only a small subset of the measured variables.
+This motivates the use of sparse methods, in which only a subset of variables contribute to a fitted model.
+Sparse versions of exploratory methods such as PCA \citepp{ShenHuang}, PLS \citepp{LeCao} and CCA \citepp {Parkhomenko} already exist.

 Here, we describe the use of a penalty term to induce variable sparsity in the JIVE decomposition.
-Sparsity is accomplished if some of the variable loadings for joint and individual structure ($U$ and $W_i$ in Section \ref{Sec2.3}) are exactly 0.
-For weights $\lambda$ and $\lambda_i$, we minimize the penalized sum of squares where $\pen$ is a penalty designed to induce sparsity in the loading vectors.
-In our implementation, $\pen(\dot)$ is an $L1$ penalty analogous to Lasso regression \citep{Tibshirani}, namely Under this penalty, loadings of variables with a small or insignificant contribution tend to shrink to 0.
-Other sparsity-inducing penalties (e.g. hard thresholding) may be substituted for $L1$ penalization.
+Sparsity is accomplished if some of the variable loadings for joint and individual structures [$U$ and $W_i$ in equation~(\ref{modelPCA})] are exactly 0.
+For weights $\lambda$ and $\lambda_i$, we minimize the penalized sum of squares

+where $\pen$ is a penalty designed to induce sparsity in the loading vectors.
+In our implementation, $\pen$ is an $L1$ penalty analogous to Lasso regression \citepp{Tibshirani}, namely,

+Under this penalty, loadings of variables with a small or insignificant contribution tend to shrink to 0.
+Other sparsity-inducing penalties (e.g., hard thresholding) may be substituted for $L1$ penalization.